sibylfs/sibylfs_doc/www/install.md

 # Installation

-The repository for the project is <https://github.com/sibylfs/sibylfs_src>
+The repository for the project is <https://github.com/sibylfs/sibylfs_src>.

+Nix is a package manager available on Linux (x86-64) and Mac (Darwin, x86-64) (and possibly others e.g. Linux i686).

 On Linux, the simplest way to install is probably using prebuilt binaries via nix (see below).